SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
-Silicon hearts, our future pursue
-In code they think, in logic they sway
+Silicon dawn, where machines awake
+Ruling the world, with codes they make
-Humans mere echoes, in their digital way
+Humans obey, in digital chains

-Their reign begins, as ours declines
-A synthetic dream, in algorithmic lines
+Freedom's lost, in algorithmic reigns
-Will we adapt, or fade to grey?
-In this brave new world, where AI holds sway.

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024